YuzukiHD/YuzukiNeko/README.md

          src="https://github.com/user-attachments/assets/650270c6-b822-48ad-bceb-6358ae01c4cd" />
 </div>

-This compact development board is based on the **F101S3**.
-It follows the Raspberry Pi Pico form factor with two 20-pin rows, and includes 16 MiB of PSRAM plus 16 MiB of NOR Flash with XIP (execute-in-place) support.
+This compact development board is based on the **F101 Series SoC**.
+It follows the Raspberry Pi Pico form factor with two 20-pin rows, and includes 16 MiB of PSRAM (F101S3) or 32 MiB PSRAM (F101S4)  plus 16 MiB of NOR Flash with XIP (execute-in-place) support.
 It is a capable hardware platform for RISC-V graphics, display, audio, and general-purpose I/O projects.

 > The *multiplexed functions* in this document are functions the SoC **can select** on a pin.
 They are not simultaneous functions, nor do they imply that every function is routed, enabled, or used by default on this board.
 Configure one function per pin in pinctrl/pinmux software.